ShuffleGate: Scalable Feature Optimization for Recommender Systems via Batch-wise Sensitivity Learning: Introduction

-We demonstrate the effectiveness of ShuffleGate primarily on Feature Selection and Dimension Selection, where it consistently outperforms state-of-the-art baselines. \textbf{Beyond these standard tasks, we push the limit of our method by applying it to fine-grained embedding entry pruning.} While practical serving of sparse embedding tables requires specific engineering support \cite{embed-compression}, this "embedding compression" experiment serves as a rigorous \textbf{stress test} for precision.
-It validates that ShuffleGate can effectively scale to millions of parameters and distinguish signal from noise even at extreme compression ratios—identifying and removing \textbf{99.9\%} of redundant parameters on Criteo while maintaining competitive performance.
+We demonstrate the effectiveness of ShuffleGate primarily on Feature and Dimension Selection, where it consistently outperforms state-of-the-art baselines across varying compression ratios.
+Beyond these standard tasks, we push the limit of our method by applying it to fine-grained embedding entry pruning.
+While practical serving of sparse embedding tables requires specific engineering support \cite{embed-compression}, this "embedding compression" experiment serves as a rigorous stress test for precision.
+It validates that ShuffleGate can effectively scale to millions of parameters, identifying and removing 99.9\% of redundant parameters on Criteo while maintaining competitive performance.
 Finally, the method has been deployed in a top-tier industrial video recommendation platform, successfully serving billions of daily requests.